mikejoyceio/foundation-react-boilerplate/README.md

 ## The Build

-[Webpack](https://webpack.js.org/) is a JavaScript module bundler that generates static assets, and takes care of a number of common frontend tasks in this boilerplate.
+[Webpack](https://webpack.js.org/) is a JavaScript module bundler that generates static assets, which takes care of a number of common frontend tasks in this boilerplate.

 ###### Development